ildar-icoosoft/ngx-libraries/projects/ildar-icoosoft/ngx-common/README.md

 ## Safe pipe

-Marks value that's safe to use as HTML, CSS, Script, etc.
+Marks value that's safe to use as HTML, CSS, Script, etc

 ### Usage